andybergon/java-interview-challenge/README.md

 Spaces should return the string 0 in its position.
 Any non alphanumeric characters should return 1.
-Any Numeric character should return the number.
+Any Numeric character should return the number itsself in position.

 Sample input "Hel4lo ?" sample output -> "63545601"